How much Vit B12 should you take for Hypothyroidism

-Inside: Underactive thyroid and its connection with B12 deficiency.
+Inside: Underactive thyroid and vit B12 deficiency.
 What are low B12 and thyroid symptoms?
-Also how much and what form of B12 to take to support thyroid.
+Also how much and what form of vit B12 to take to support the thyroid gland.

 Vitamin B12 deficiency is very commonly associated with Thyroid disorders.
-Especially in autoimmune thyroid disease like Hashimoto’s; the prevalence of vitamin B12 deficiency is very high.
+Especially in autoimmune thyroid diseases like Hashimoto’s; the prevalence of vitamin B12 deficiency is very high.

-The worst part is that the symptoms of B12 deficiency can sometimes be easily missed, especially if you have low thyroid.
-So it is very important to have a high index of suspicion and check B12 levels.
+The worst part is that the symptoms of vitamin B12 deficiency can sometimes be easily missed, especially if you have low thyroid.

-Now the bigger question is why is B12 deficiency so highly prevalent in thyroid patients.
+Now the bigger question is why is vit.
+B12 deficiency so highly prevalent in thyroid patients.

-There are various reasons and it can be dietary related.
-Also, certain people are at higher risk for B12 deficiency as compared to others.
+There are various reasons for underactive thyroid and vitamin b12 deficiency can be dietary related.
+Also, certain people are at higher risk for Vit.
+B12 deficiency as compared to others.

-Like vegetarians, vegans and elderly are all at higher risk for B12 deficiency.
+Like vegetarians, vegans and elderly are all at higher risk for vit B12 deficiency, and if they have thyroid dysfunction, it increases the chances more.

-Another big reason for people with thyroid disorders to have low B12 levels is — antibodies against the parietal cells (which helps with B12 absorption).
+Another big reason for people with thyroid disorders to have low Vitamin B12 levels is — antibodies against the parietal cells (which helps with Vitamin B12 absorption).

-According to this study, the prevalence of B12 deficiency in autoimmune thyroid patients was 28%, so it is not a rare phenomenon but very common.
+According to this study, the prevalence of Vitamin B12 deficiency in autoimmune thyroid patients was 28%, so it is not a rare phenomenon but very common one.

-In another study, the prevalence of low B12 was 55% in patients with autoimmune thyroid disease.
+In another study, the prevalence of low vitamin B12 was 55% in patients with autoimmune thyroid disease.

-So to make sure the B12 deficiency does not get undetected – we suggest looking at different markers like MMA, homocysteine levels also in conjunction, in addition to B12 deficiency blood tests.
+So to make sure the vitamin B12 deficiency in thyroid patients does not get undetected – as a functional medicine physician I suggest looking at different markers like MMA, homocysteine levels also in conjunction, in addition to B12 deficiency blood tests.

 B12 and Thyroid Symptoms